 Board portal software eliminates that risk, as it can keep public and private lists permanently segregated.
 Stakeholders’ names are initially entered according to the stakeholder’s role in the organization – e.g., board member, administrator or member of the public.
 Confidential board materials can be marked for “board”; they can then be accessed on the organization’s website only by board members.
 With some tweaking, a scrubbed version of the same documents can be viewed by anyone in the “public” role.

 Because it provides a private, cloud-based server, board portal software also keeps all the data stored there out of the reach of hackers.
 Absent such a server, commonplace storage practices leave data exposed, enticing hackers who search for the least-protected sites to break into.
-File-sharing sites such as Dropbox and Google Drive store data on “the (public) cloud,” which is no match for even a rookie cybercriminal.
+File-sharing sites such as Google Drive store data on “the (public) cloud,” which is no match for even a rookie cybercriminal.
 A cloud-based, private server, though, deters even the best cybercriminals, who know they would need to invest a lot of time to try to break into the server, with a low probability of success.
 They quickly move on to soft targets.

 Full robust data encryption adds even more protection to the public board’s data.
 Software encrypts data at different levels, offering no encryption, 128-bit encryption or 256-bit